Realty Bites

 If you still can't pass either of these tests, you may be able to qualify if your parents or another personal guarantor can show a minimum of 50 times the monthly rent in annual income or 80 times the monthly rent in liquid assets.

-You'll have to pay a fee for this service, so budget about 65 to 85 percent of a month's rent.
-The fee is closer to a full month's rent if you are a non-U.S. employed renter without U.S. credit history or international student.
+You'll have to pay a fee for this service, so budget about 65 to 85 percent of one month's rent.
+The cost is closer to an entire month's rent if you are an international student or a non-U.S. employed renter without U.S. credit history.

-Another option you may want to consider is looking for an apartment in a building that’s run by a mom-and-pop landlord, as opposed to a large management company.
-Small landlords are sometimes more willing to work with a unique situation like yours.
+Another option to consider is finding an apartment in a building run by a mom-and-pop landlord instead of a large management company.
+Small landlords are sometimes willing to work with a unique situation like yours.

 The ultimate takeaway